-Open DB Security

-- IMS TM Resource Adapter is used to access IMS transaction and command resources using OTMA

-- The IMS Universal DB resource adapter (driver) provides JDBC SQL access to IMS data in a JEE environment such as WebSphere Application Server (WAS) on any platform

-- Access to IMS DBs use IMS Connect and ODBM

-- IMS Connect provides authentication of the userid/password sent in by the IMS Universal drivers on WAS

-- IMS Connect to ODBM
+Open DB Security , , , , , , , , , , , , , , .
+IMS TM Resource Adapter is used to access IMS transaction and command resources u OTMA ising The IMS Universal DB resource adapter (driver) provides JDBC SQL access to IMS data a JEE environment such as WebSphere Application Server (WAS) on any platform Access to IMS DBs use IMS Connect and ODBM IMS Connect provides authentication of the userid/password sent in by the IMS Universal dri on WAS IMS Connect to ODBM RACF=Y IMS Connect authenticates the Userid/Password/Group Passes a RACF Object (RACO) to ODBM ODBM uses this information for security RACF=N IMS Connect bypasses authentication and does not pass a RACO ODBM used the ODBM Job Userid/Group AME.
+42

-- RACF=Y

-- IMS Connect authenticates the Userid/Password/Group Passes a RACF Object (RACO) to ODBM

-- ODBM uses this information for security

-- RACF=N

-- IMS Connect bypasses authentication and does not pass a RACO

-- ODBM used the ODBM Job Userid/Group